maziac/DeZog/documentation/EmulatorInterface.md

 - get-stack-backtrace: not as such. need to be constructed through register and mem read.

 - breakpoint action, i.e. bp logs: MAME can do a printf to console.
-That could be transmitted to z80-debug.
+That could be transmitted to DeZog.

 ### Open (MAME)